Trade Shows 101

 Here is some great trade show information that will help make your next show a great success!

-What makes or breaks success on the show floor
+What makes or breaks success on the trade show floor

 Visibility and proximity are the number one factors.
 If you are in a back corner of the trade show floor where most people don’t go, that’s a problem that could be overcome by visibility from a hanging sign or higher that normal structures.